 I later found out that this is the biggest travertine cascade in Bulgaria, and the main waterfall is around 20 meters high.
 Not only that, but the pools have mineral water!

-We spent a lot of time admiring the Krushuna Waterfalls and wandering through the park.
+We spent a lot of time admiring the Krushuna Waterfalls and wandering through the park on our day trip from Bucharest.
 In the end, we had to choose between getting lunch and visiting a grotto.
 We went with the food because we were starving!

 Krushuna Waterfalls in the Maarata National Park